Sillians/Loss-Functions-in-Deep-Learning/loss-function-for-computer-vision-tasks/discriminative-tasks/image_classification.md

 # 3) Kullback–Leibler (KL) Divergence

+KL divergence is a non-symmetric metric that measures the `relative entropy` or difference in `information` represented by `two distributions`.
+It can be thought of as measuring the distance between two data distributions showing how different the two distributions are from each other.

 ### **Definition**

 KL Divergence quantifies how one probability distribution $p$ diverges from another distribution $q$: